chauff/cse1500-web-transcripts/_lectures/design.md

 - What if I want to look at offers from Delft **and** Rijswijk instead of one or the other?
 - What is all this text about?

-:flag: **Good to know**: In case you wonder how it is possible to go back in time and look at older versions of a web site (as today's [koopplein.nl presence](https://koopplein.nl/) looks considerably better), head over to the [Wayback Machine](https://web.archive.org/), maintained by the Internet Archive whose mission is to **archive** the web.
+🚩 **Good to know**: In case you wonder how it is possible to go back in time and look at older versions of a web site (as today's [koopplein.nl presence](https://koopplein.nl/) looks considerably better), head over to the [Wayback Machine](https://web.archive.org/), maintained by the Internet Archive whose mission is to **archive** the web.
 The Wayback Machine of course does not archive the entire web (this would be impossible), but it does take regular snapshots of more than **390 billion web pages**, including those of koopplein - [take a look](https://web.archive.org/web/*/koopplein.nl).

 When naming and formatting links, buttons, section headers, etc. adhere to **established standards** and **be clear instead of clever**.
 For instance, a company's web site that has a link to its current job offers should use as link text `Jobs` or `Vacancies` (clear to the user what this link is about) instead of `Interested?` or `Join us!` (less clear).